 Is the Ximen Red House a gay bar?

 Although many famous Taipei gay bars are located within the Ximen Red House, this historical building is famous for more than the great music and nice cocktails you find within it.
 In fact, its location near the popular Ximending shopping street has made it as famous among straight tourists as it is among gay ones!

 Taiwan is an extremely gay friendly country.
 Even before gay marriage became legal in 2017, Taiwan was famous for its accepting attitude toward gay people, particularly in Taipei city.
 In fact, Taipei is one of the few majors in city where LGBT can fully and openly be themselves without fear of violence or judgment.

 Foreigners can take advantage of Taiwan’s legal gay marriage—but there’s a catch: You need to come from a country where gay marriage is legal.
 A 2021 legal ruling that allowed a Taiwan-Macau couple to wed has raised hopes of more exceptions in the future.

 The Bottom Line

-Although you won’t be able to attend Taipei Gay Pride this year, I encourage you to keep it on your bucket list for the future.
+Although you weren’t able to attend Taipei Gay Pride during the covid years, I encourage you to keep it on your bucket list for 2023 and beyond.
 At no other LGBT event in my life have I felt more solidarity with fellow attendees—I’ve never felt more proud to be gay.
 Moreover, coming to Taiwan for Pride presents the perfect opportunity to discover all the best destinations in Taiwan, particularly if you travel afterwards—the weather during the month of November is absolutely perfect.
 Need help putting together your post-pandemic Pride adventure?
 Consider hiring me to plan your Taiwan trip.